 Bonus tip: Wear a jacket with pockets for even more storage if you need it.
-I almost got pulled up flying an Asian low cost carrier with a tiny weight limit, until I put all four heavy drone batteries into my pockets!
+I almost got pulled up flying a low cost carrier with a tiny weight limit, until I put all four heavy drone batteries into my pockets!

 10. Pack a capsule wardrobe

 One of the many things my mum has taught me is how to travel with a minimalist-style capsule wardrobe.
 This means sticking to basic pieces in a limited colour scheme so every item goes with multiple items, with the aim of creating as many outfits as possible out of as few clothing items as possible.